What to Do When Your Wedding Guests Don’t RSVP

 Step 1: Go on the offensive

 Before your invitations even go out, be sure to use your invitation and RSVP wording to your advantage.
 Restraint is the operative word of the day when you’re trying to get the info you need while avoiding hurting anyone’s feelings.
 A polite but clear reminder on the RSVP form itself is always a good bet to help get your guests moving sooner than later – “Please respond by XX date so that Hubby and I can get excited about seeing you at our wedding!”
 You’re really saying “You have no idea how much stuff we need to get organized between now and then – and it’s our wedding!,” but instead you’re being nice about it.
 See?
 Everyone’s happier this way.
+If you’ve opted to use an online event management platform (like RSVPify) to help manage your event, you may have the ability to easily send email reminders to guests who have not RSVPd.

 Step 2: The “Gentle Nudge"